Coffee

 the green checkered oilcloth

-pouring coffee, aging hands
+hands pouring coffee, aging hands

-browned from late-summer gardening,
+browned from summer gardening, fragrant

-fragrant with yeast and cinnamon,
+with yeast and cinnamon, the hands

-and their white-haired mother.
+of six sisters and their white-haired mother.

 voices talking

-all at once, answering without asking
+all at once, answering

-in a rhythm and dance
+without asking in a rhythm and dance

-that is older than I, a dance
+that is older than I, a rhythm

 born of years and tears,